dodyg/practical-aspnetcore/README.md

     We have been building a `RouteTemplate` manually using `TemplateSegment` and `TemplatePart`.
 In this example we are using `TemplateParser` to build the `RouteTemplate` using string.

 * Middleware

+  We will explore all aspect of middleware building in this section.
+There is no extra dependency taken other than `Kestrel` and `dotnet watch`.

   * [Middleware 1](https://github.com/dodyg/practical-aspnetcore/tree/master/middleware-1)